Zalexe/ft_irc/README.md

 Explain concepts and best practices for epoll and non-blocking sockets

 Suggest proper error handling patterns

+Write this Readme.md with proper syntax and grammar.

 AI was not used to generate the final project code, only as guidance for design, architecture, and clarifying technical questions.